noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

 --------------------------------------------------------------------------------

+* hour-test.prg:

-hour-test.prg:  check AM/PM flag of the hour register
+check AM/PM flag of the hour register (see hour-test.txt for details)

 --------------------------------------------------------------------------------

-hzsync0.prg, hzsync1.prg:
+following tests check the reset condition(s) of the frequency counter:

+* hzsync0.prg:

 find out if the 50/60Hz counter is running freely or somehow synchronized with writes to TOD-time: